-- 4. Developing a Culture and Arts Strategy - 5.
-Securing external funding, where possible, to develop and improve amenities, leisure, art and cultural facilities.
+- 1. All major new developments and developers will be encouraged to liaise with the Northwest Ambulance Service to provide Automatic External Defibrillators (AEDs) - 2.
+Work with EDC, CCC and the NHS to encourage the expansion of healthcare facilities at the Old Fire Station site - 3.
+Support 'Social Prescribing' for people with one or more long-term conditions, who need support with their mental health, who are lonely or isolated, and young people who have complex social needs which affect their wellbeing - 4.
+Developing a Culture and Arts Strategy - Securing external funding, where possible, to develop and improve amenities, leisure, art and cultural facilities.
 Fund new and existing events and provide match funding support to sports, recreational, culture and arts and work to improve their funding base - 6.
 Providing funds to support initiatives that raise the profile of Penrith nationally and for marketing activities that support and encourage tourism - 7.
 Encouraging local retailers and restaurants to use, and publicise their use of local products in order to encourage a reputation with residents and visitors of Penrith as a "Food Town" - 8.
 Securing external funding, where possible, to develop the existing offer for sports, recreation, arts, entertainment and culture - 9.
 Publishing and promoting a Hire Policy for the use of the Cornmarket Bandstand to allow use for community, commercial use and events - 10.
 Working with education providers, groups and organisations to increase volunteering, building on the work taking place with existing groups - 11.
 Exploring and developing international cultural and art exchanges